Skip to main content

 • View all tags by clicking the Tags column header.

-• Edit tag names or colors from the tag management menu.
+• Edit tag colors from the tag management menu.

 • See totals for each tag in the Tags column header.